svahsek/bca/Semester-2/block-1/block1.md

 ## 1.3.4 Top Down Design

-> Once we have defined the problem and have an idea of how to solve it,
-> we can then use the powerful techniques for designing algorithms.
-Most
-> of the problems are complex or large problems and to solve them we
-> have to focus on to comprehend at one time, a very limited span of
-> logic or instructions.
-A technique for algorithm design that tries to
-> accommodate this human limitation is known as **top-down design or
+> Once we have defined the problem and have an idea of how to solve it, we can then use the powerful techniques for designing algorithms.
+Most of the problems are complex or large problems and to solve them we have to focus on comprehending at one time, a very limited span of logic or instructions.
+A technique for algorithm design that tries to accommodate this human limitation is known as **top-down design or stepwise refinement.**
-> stepwise refinement.**
 >
-> Top down design provides the way of handling the logical complexity
-> and detail encountered in computer algorithm.
-It allows building
-> solutions to problems in step by step.
-In this way, specific and
-> complex details of the implementation are encountered only at the
-> stage when sufficient groundwork on the overall structure and
-> relationships among the various parts of the problem.Before the top
-> down design can be applied to any problem, we must at least have the
-> outlines of a solution.
-Sometimes this might demand a lengthy and
-> creative investigation into the problem while at another time the
-> problem description may in itself provide the necessary starting point
-> for the top-down design.
-Top-down design suggests taking the general
-> statements about the solution one at a time, and then breaking them
-> down into a more precise subtask / sub-problem.
-These sub-problems
-> should more accurately describe how the final goal can be reached.
-The
-> process of repeatedly breaking a task down into a subtask and then
-> each subtask into smaller subtasks must continue until the sub-problem
-> can be implemented as the program statement.
-With each spitting, it is
-> essential to define how sub-problems interact with each other.
-In this
-> way, the overall structure of the solution to the problem can be
-> maintained.
-Preservation of the overall structure is important for
-> making the algorithm comprehensible and also for making it possible to
-> prove the correctness of the solution.
+> Top-down design provides a way of handling the logical complexity and detail encountered in computer algorithms.
+It allows building solutions to problems step by step.
+In this way, specific and complex details of the implementation are encountered only at the stage when sufficient groundwork on the overall structure and relationships among the various parts of the problem has been laid.
+Before the top-down design can be applied to any problem, we must at least have the outlines of a solution.
+Sometimes this might demand a lengthy and creative investigation into the problem while at other times the problem description may in itself provide the necessary starting point for the top-down design.
+>
+> Top-down design suggests taking the general statements about the solution one at a time, and then breaking them down into more precise subtasks or sub-problems.
+These sub-problems should more accurately describe how the final goal can be reached.
+The process of repeatedly breaking a task down into a subtask and then each subtask into smaller subtasks must continue until the sub-problem can be implemented as a program statement.
+With each splitting, it is essential to define how sub-problems interact with each other.
+In this way, the overall structure of the solution to the problem can be maintained.
+Preservation of the overall structure is important for making the algorithm comprehensible and also for making it possible to prove the correctness of the solution.

 ![](./media/media/image9.jpg){width="4.913333333333333in"
 height="3.115in"}

 ### Figure 1.2: Schematic breakdown of a problem into subtasks as employed in top down design

-> Let us see how to represent the algorithm in a graphical form using a
-> flowchart in the following section.
+> Let us see how to represent the algorithm in a graphical form using a flowchart in the following section.

 **1.4 FLOWCHARTS**

 > The next step after the algorithm development is the flowcharting.
-> Flowcharts are used in programming to diagram the path in which
-> information is processed through a computer to obtain the desired
-> results.
-Flowchart is a graphical representation of an algorithm.
-It
-> makes use of symbols which are connected among them to indicate the
-> flow of information and processing.
-It will show the general outline
-> of how to solve a problem or perform a task.
-It is prepared for better
-> understanding of the algorithm.
+Flowcharts are used in programming to diagram the path in which information is processed through a computer to obtain the desired results.
+A flowchart is a graphical representation of an algorithm.
+It makes use of symbols which are connected among them to indicate the flow of information and processing.
+It will show the general outline of how to solve a problem or perform a task.
+It is prepared for better understanding of the algorithm.

 ##  1.4.1 Basic Symbols used in flowchart design